SoftwareAG/c8y-docs/content/concepts/applications-bundle/web-applications.md

 The {{< product-c8y-iot >}} UI itself is built around a framework based on Angular, AngularJS and Bootstrap, the modern HTML5 web application frameworks.
 It is designed in a modular fashion around a set of plugins so that developers can create their own configurations of the {{< product-c8y-iot >}} user interfaces.
 For more information on developing plugins, refer to [Web SDK for plugins](/web/overview).

 {{< c8y-admon-info >}}
-While designing a web application, data properties retrieved or persisted using API don't have hard limit on number of characters.
-Yet we recommend to use no more than 1000 characters limitation for persisted properties.
-From perspective of validation constrains, stored objects are limited by the size of the json document as mentioned [Cumulocity IoT's domain model](http://localhost:1313/guides/concepts/domain-model/#fragments).
+When designing a web application, data properties retrieved or persisted using the API don't have a limitation on the number of characters.
+Yet we recommend you to use no more than 1000 characters for persisted properties.
+From the perspective of validation constraints, stored objects are limited by the size of the JSON document, see [Cumulocity IoT's domain model](/concepts/domain-model/#fragments).
 {{< /c8y-admon-info >}}

 ### Deploying web applications